KJLuton/RiversideRowingClub/README.md

 # Testing

+* An initial review of the website structure led to a change in page structure.
+The initial plan was to have the following pages: 'Home', 'Join Us', 'Members', 'Contact Us'.
+However after the inital structure build, the Members page was removed and the content was placed on the homapge.

+* The decision came during a discussion with my mentor.
+We decided that members pages are usually behind a payl wall or log in area.
+Therefore it would be better to structure the website with the members information on the first page.
+If developing the site, I would explore a sign in option for members to access member only materials.

 ### Functionality Testing

 * All links and navigation on the website has been tested.
 Following feedback from this testing, a link to the 'Join Us' page was added on the homepage within the introduction 'about us' text.
 This helps drive new users through the site and enhances the 'join us' call to action.

-* Following a discussion with my mentor, we restructured the website to remove the 'Members' page.
-The decision came from 'Members' pages usually being behind a pay wall or log in section.
-This would be something I would look to develop into the website.

 ### User Stories Testing